 In addition to all of the requirements listed under Subsections 2.2, 4.2 and 4.3, a student must have prior authorization to drive from the department chair, the head of the employing department, or the faculty advisor, as applicable (see BPPM 95.13).

 Requirements of the driving safety program for specified drivers apply only to University drivers who meet the high mileage driving criteria or are involved in frequent accidents due to alleged driver error as described below.

-Department managers, supervisors, or assigned personnel are required to notify Risk Management Services when drivers meet the following criteria:
+Department managers, supervisors, or assigned personnel are required to notify Risk Management when drivers meet the following criteria:

 - High mileage driving: Operates state vehicles 1,000 or more miles per month at least six months out of the year (need not be consecutive), regardless of whether the mileage is generated by local or long distance driving.